-Street Art is the expression of a city for me.
+To me, Street Art is the expression of a city.
 Modern, direct, critical, colourful, fast moving.
 When I visit a place for the first time I always try to find the Street Art spots.
 In cities which I know well (London, Munich, Berlin) it’s always fascinating to go back to known places and look around for new pieces of art.
-Some exist for a few days only, then they are destroyed, whitewashed or just paited over by another artist.
+Some exist for a few days only, then they are destroyed, whitewashed or just painted over by another artist.
 But this is what makes Street Art so interesting to me.
 It’s unpredictable.
 You will always find something new but will also see “old friends” that have been on the walls for months or years.
 Obviously I don’t like every artist or technique.
 It’s like art in a museum – I either like it or I don’t.

 Street Art in Londons East End

 London has several areas where you will find good Street Art.
 In the East End, around Brick Lane, you will find it in entrances of houses and backyards, in small streets and in tunnels, even on the shutters of the shops.
 Colourful drawings and mosaics, even some three-dimensional pieces.
 I promise, you will be fascinated!
 You can easily start walking on your own and discover for yourself.
 I recommend to start from “Aldgate East” Station and begin exploring Brick Lane from there.
 If you prefer to walk on nearly empty streets, come early when the shops are still closed.
-Then you will also see the art at the shutters.
+Then you can also see the art on the shutters.

-If you prefer to go on a guided tour, I strongly recommend booking with “Urban Street Art Tours London“.
+If you prefer to go on a guided tour, I recommend booking with “Urban Street Art Tours London“.
 They will take you to some secret spots and will give you a lot of background knowledge about artists and their work.
 Most of the messages behind street art are political, critical, dunning (about war, exploitation…).

 Btw, in the next post I will tell you more about my tour with Urban Street Art Tours London and our guide Cris will tell us how he came to admire Street Art and where to find his favourite spots.